 - Sewline Glue Pen (this is handy for larger pieces and for your starting piece as well)

-- (Optional) Violet Craft Roller – I like to use this instead of using the iron sometimes.
+- (Optional) Seam Roller – I like to use this instead of using the iron sometimes.

 Making the Quilt Block